cap7586/PMSD/README.md

 You will have to enter a USER NAME and a PASSWORD.
 Try "example" for both :-)

+Data folder contains the CSV files that represent the "Database" behind the code.

 ### The Gas Station Program can perform the following operations:
 > Sell x quantity of a product to a customer
 >